pratyusha-kunchamwar/localtogit/redmi.md

 # new
-this was created from local
+this was created from the main system hi